equinor/terraform-baseline/CONTRIBUTING.md

 An administrator should:

 - Configure module repositories.
-- Public modules to Terraform Registry.
+- Publish modules to Terraform Registry.
 - Recruit people to the above roles 🤗